Save to your scrapbook

 150g Dijon mustard

-1. Preheat the oven to 120C/gas mark 2.
+1. Preheat the oven to 120°C, gas mark 2.
 In the meantime, make several incisions in the surface of gammon.
+Place the gammon into a deep roasting tray or flameproof casserole dish, then pour in enough cold water to cover the gammon.

-3. Add the apple juice, cinnamon stick, garlic, cloves, star anise and orange zest.
-Cover the pot with aluminium foil and place on the hob.
-Bring to a simmer, then place in the oven.
+2. Add the apple juice, cider, cinnamon stick, garlic, cloves, star anise and orange zest.
+Cover the pot with foil and place on the hob.
+Bring to a simmer, then transfer to the preheated oven.

-4. After approximately 4h 30 min, remove the tray from the oven and allow to stand in the liquid to cool for up to half an hour.
+3. After about 4½ hours, remove the tray from the oven and allow to stand in the liquid to cool for up to half an hour.

-1. Preheat the oven to 200oC, gas mark 6.
+5. To finish the gammon: preheat the oven to 200°C, gas mark 6.
 Remove the gammon from the roasting tray, remove the skin using a sharp knife and score the fat.
 Place on a wire rack with a tray underneath, brush the glaze all over the gammon and place in the oven for 10 minutes.